kira0826/queueBasedLoadLeveling-/README.md

 # Queue-Based Load Leveling with Azure and Terraform

+Ricardo Urbina Ospina - A00395489
+Kevin Steven Nieto Curaca - A00395466

 ## Overview
 This project demonstrates when and how to apply the **Queue-Based Load Leveling** pattern using **Terraform** to define infrastructure as code.
 The main goal is to create an **Azure Function** that prints incoming messages.
 This function is triggered by messages arriving at our second infrastructure component: **Azure Service Bus**, which includes a **queue** that manages and routes all incoming requests.